siemens/ix/packages/documentation/docs/mobile.md

 ## Using Ionic

 Developers have many options when choosing a framework for implementing mobile applications.
-In this example we are using Ionic and React to implement a hybrid mobile application that can be deployed on your mobile device.
+In this example, we use Ionic and React to implement a hybrid mobile application that can be deployed on your mobile device.

 ### Theming Ionic